2022

 2022-0331 21 Oct 2022 West Yorkshire Western

-Ministry of Justice HMP Wakefield
+HMP Wakefield Ministry of Justice

-Concerns summary A patient with chronic suicide risk was observed deteriorating after refusing medication.
+Concerns summary (AI summary) A patient with chronic suicide risk was observed deteriorating after refusing medication.
 There is a systemic concern regarding items prisoners can possess in their cells overnight, and a national proposal is underway to remove identified risks.

 Clifford Rose